-Three overarching themes surfaced from participant comments and discussion: concerns about Tribal cultural resources, water availability, and impacts to terrestrial habitat.
-Avoiding areas with Tribal cultural resources was often stated to be the best way to protect them, especially because many impacts are not able to be adequately mitigated.
-Other major Tribal concerns included the cumulative impacts from multiple projects, and that Tribes are often brought into the site identification, licensing and environmental review processes too late.
+Four overarching themes surfaced from participant comments and discussion: concerns about Tribal cultural resources, water availability, impacts to terrestrial habitat, and impacts to aguatic ecosystems and fish from open-loop PSH.
+Avoiding areas with Tribal cultural resources was often stated to be the best way to protect them, especially because many impacts cannot be adequately mitigated.
+Other major Tribal concerns included the cumulative impacts from multiple projects, and that Tribes are often brought into the site identification, licensing, and environmental review processes too late.
 Participants suggested that developers and agencies engage early with Tribes, not develop where Tribal cultural resources would be impacted, continue monitoring PSH impacts after sites are developed, and continue engaging with Tribes over time.